 What do I mean by stable fit?
 Well, it means that the clamping force is strong enough to stay on your head during jogs and sprints.
 While this may not be ideal for day-to-day use, it’s required for running headphones.
 Sure, the Bose SoundLink On-Ear Wireless are more comfortable and sound better than the Plantronics BackBeat 500 Fit, but Bose’s on-ear headphones place very little pressure on the head.
 This is good for casual listening, but means that you will constantly adjust the headset during a run.
-Not only is this annoying, but it also worsens your runs.
+Not only is this annoying, but it distracts you from your workout.